MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 ms.custom: devx-track-js
 ---

-# Build a new Static web app on Azure with Node.js
+# Build a new static web app on Azure with Node.js

 Azure Static Web Apps is a service that automatically builds and deploys full stack web apps to Azure from a code repository.